Patternslib/Patterns/README.md

 [![Build Status](https://github.com/Patternslib/Patterns/workflows/test/badge.svg?branch=master)](https://travis-ci.org/Patternslib/Patterns)

 Patterns is a toolkit that enables designers to build rich interactive prototypes without the need for writing any JavaScript.
-All events are triggered by classes and other attributes in the HTML, without abusing the HTML as a programming language.
+All functionality is triggered by classes and other attributes in the HTML, without abusing the HTML as a programming language.
 Accessibility, SEO and well structured HTML are core values of Patterns.

 ## Browser support

-Patterns aims to support at least the two latest major versions of all popular browsers.
+Patterns aims to support at least the two latest major versions of all popular browsers:

-Currently that means:

--   Apple Safari 5+
+- Apple Safari
--   Google Chrome 30+
+- Google Chrome
--   Microsoft Internet Explorer 9+
+- Firefox

 Other browser version may work too, but are not actively tested against.

+Additionally we do support Microsoft Internet Explorer 11 until a certain extend via optional polyfills loading.

 ## Using polyfills

-For Internet Explorer support we have included a ``src/polyfills.js`` module.
+For Internet Explorer 11 support we have included a ``src/polyfills.js`` module.
 You can inlcude it optionally via ``src/polyfills-loader.js`` which injects the polyfills bundle only if the current browser is Internet Explorer.
 For this to work, include the following in BEFORE you load the patternslib bundle: